-According to the Federal Research Division of the U.S. Library of Congress, “MOIS is the most powerful and well-supported ministry among all Iranian (cabinet) ministries in terms of logistics, finances, and political support,” although its budget is kept secret.
-All government agencies, ministries, institutions, military, and police forces are expected to share information and intelligence with the MOIS.
+According to the Federal Research Division of the U.S. Library of Congress, “MOI is the most powerful and well-supported ministry among all Iranian (cabinet) ministries in terms of logistics, finances, and political support,” although its budget is kept secret.
+All government agencies, ministries, institutions, military, and police forces are expected to share information and intelligence with the MOI.
 This includes the IRGC and the Quds Force, which trains and directs terrorist proxies and militias.

-The MOIS is a cabinet-level agency whose head, the minister of intelligence, is appointed by Iran’s president, the second-ranking official in the Iranian system.
-This gives the president a degree of authority over the MOIS which he lacks over IRGC intelligence.
+The MOI is a cabinet-level agency whose head, the minister of intelligence, is appointed by Iran’s president, the second-ranking official in the Iranian system.
+This gives the president a degree of authority over the MOI which he lacks over IRGC intelligence.
 However, a special law dictates that the minister of intelligence must always be a cleric, giving the supreme leader, who sits atop Iran’s clerical hierarchy, additional influence over the ministry.

-In 2014, the MOIS revealed that the Minister of Intelligence directs a coordination council that oversees 16 different intelligence agencies.
-The MOIS’s primary functions are the collection and analysis of intelligence; infiltrating and suppressing opposition and dissident organizations; thwarting threats to Iran’s revolutionary order and territorial integrity; and maintaining liaisons with Iranian proxies abroad in order to expand Iran’s ideological influence and abet terrorist and militant operations.
+In 2014, the MOI revealed that the Minister of Intelligence directs a coordination council that oversees 16 different intelligence agencies.
+The MOI’s primary functions are the collection and analysis of intelligence; infiltrating and suppressing opposition and dissident organizations; thwarting threats to Iran’s revolutionary order and territorial integrity; and maintaining liaisons with Iranian proxies abroad in order to expand Iran’s ideological influence and abet terrorist and militant operations.

-Iranian MOIS officers are required to be adherents of the regime’s “Twelver Shia” theology and loyal to the doctrine of velayat e-faqih.
+Iranian MOI officers are required to be adherents of the regime’s “Twelver Shia” theology and loyal to the doctrine of velayat e-faqih.
 Recruits go through intensive background checks to ensure their loyalty to the Islamic Republic before they undergo training at sites in northern Tehran and Qom.
-The MOIS’s Foreign Directorate identifies potential agents outside of Iran sympathetic to the aims of the Islamic Revolution.
-Willing recruits are then brought to the MOIS’s training facilities before being dispatched into their home countries, where they engage in espionage and disinformation campaigns on behalf of the Iranian regime.
-The MOIS’s foreign recruiting pool is primarily drawn from Muslim countries having a strong Shi’a presence (Sunnis are sometimes recruited as well, mostly due to financial motivations), such as Iraq, Lebanon, and the Gulf States, and extends as far afield as Latin America, which has a sizeable population of Lebanese expatriates.
+The MOI’s Foreign Directorate identifies potential agents outside of Iran sympathetic to the aims of the Islamic Revolution.
+Willing recruits are then brought to the MOI’s training facilities before being dispatched into their home countries, where they engage in espionage and disinformation campaigns on behalf of the Iranian regime.
+The MOI’s foreign recruiting pool is primarily drawn from Muslim countries having a strong Shi’a presence (Sunnis are sometimes recruited as well, mostly due to financial motivations), such as Iraq, Lebanon, and the Gulf States, and extends as far afield as Latin America, which has a sizeable population of Lebanese expatriates.

 The full scope of the responsibilities of the IRGC’s intelligence office is unknown, as is the extent to which the office acts independently of the IRGC itself.
 One of its core functions is providing security for Iran’s nuclear program, of which the IRGC serves as the caretaker.
 IRGC intelligence is responsible for ensuring the safety and security of nuclear facilities including by preventing sabotage and infiltration by foreign intelligence agencies.
 Another function of the IRGC’s intelligence office is to coordinate the intelligence gathered by the basij, a paramilitary domestic security and police force that suppresses domestic opposition to the regime through street violence and intimidation.
-While the MOIS took over as Iran’s premier internal intelligence agency upon its founding in 1984, the IRGC has maintained a parallel security division, the Sazman e-Harrasat, which functions as a domestic spy agency tasked with monitoring and dismantling opposition networks.
+While the MOI took over as Iran’s premier internal intelligence agency upon its founding in 1984, the IRGC has maintained a parallel security division, the Sazman e-Harrasat, which functions as a domestic spy agency tasked with monitoring and dismantling opposition networks.
 Arrested dissidents are frequently held in IRGC-controlled prisons.

-Since the 2005-2013 presidency of Mahmoud Ahmadinejad, the IRGC’s influence has been ascendant within Iran, heralding a transformation of the country from a theocratic autocracy to a military dictatorship.
-During Ahmadinejad’s presidency, the IRGC capitalized on the international sanctions regime instituted in response to Iran’s illicit nuclear program to increasingly militarize Iran’s economy, taking over the dominant role in Iran’s construction, energy, automobile manufacturing, and electronics sectors.
+The competitive relationship between the MOI and the IRGC’s intel office is indicative of a broader power struggle in Iranian society over civilian and military control of the country’s economic and political spheres.
+Since the 2005-2013 presidency of Mahmoud Ahmadinejad, the IRGC has gained the upper hand, taking an increasingly assertive role in Iranian politics.
+During Ahmadinejad’s presidency, the IRGC also capitalized on the international sanctions regime instituted in response to Iran’s illicit nuclear program to increasingly militarize Iran’s economy, taking over the dominant role in Iran’s construction, energy, automobile manufacturing, and electronics sectors.
 The IRGC’s entrenchment has effectively stifled the development of an Iranian private sector.

 Resentment over the IRGC’s actions has buttressed the political and electoral fortunes of so-called Iranian “moderates” and “reformers,” those who seek limited economic and political liberalization.
 Supreme Leader Khamenei, however, has cast his lot with the IRGC, doubling down in opposition to reforms.
 Khamenei has viewed strengthening the IRGC as a means to solidify his own legitimacy and authority within Iran, and he has thus abetted the IRGC’s growing influence.

 The protest movement catalyzed by the 2009 election led Khamenei to become increasingly reliant on the IRGC as the guarantor of his political survival.
-In addition to expanding the IRGC’s influence within MOIS, Khamenei upgraded the IRGC’s intelligence units in the aftermath of the 2009 election from a “directorate” to an “organization,” giving the IRGC itself more power in Iran’s intelligence community.
-The 1983 Law on Intelligence which created the MOIS had specifically forbade the IRGC from running an intelligence “organization.”
+In addition to expanding the IRGC’s influence within MOI, Khamenei upgraded the IRGC’s intelligence units in the aftermath of the 2009 election from a “directorate” to an “organization,” giving the IRGC itself more power in Iran’s intelligence community.
+The 1983 Law on Intelligence which created the MOI had specifically forbade the IRGC from running an intelligence “organization.”
 Ayatollah Khomeini and his backers at the time, including Khamenei, believed strongly that the elected government should have the dominant role in the intelligence arena, and that military outfits such as the IRGC should only have intelligence capabilities in line with military exigencies.

 Underscoring the significance of the IRGC’s upgrade, Khamenei moved to appoint one of his closest confidantes, Hossein Taeb, to head the IRGC’s intelligence organization in 2009.
 Taeb remains in that role to this day.
 A staunch regime loyalist, Taeb had been a student of Khamenei during Iran’s early revolutionary period.
-During his career, which included stints as deputy commander of MOIS counterintelligence and commander of the basij, Taeb “developed a reputation as one of the regime's most violent interrogators of counterrevolutionary and "seditionist" elements.”
+During his career, which included stints as deputy commander of MOI counterintelligence and commander of the basij, Taeb “developed a reputation as one of the regime's most violent interrogators of counterrevolutionary and "seditionist" elements.”
 With his personal enforcer in place, Khamenei has endorsed granting the IRGC expansive surveillance powers.
 With Khamenei’s backing, the ascendant IRGC has seen bigger budgets and expanding jurisdictions.

 The IRGC’s takeover of Iran’s economy, military, and intelligence sectors has engendered backlash.
 President Hassan Rouhani was elected twice on a platform that prioritized boosting civilian enterprises and reining in the IRGC’s pervasiveness.
-Rouhani has sought to restore civilian control over the MOIS and curtail the IRGC’s increasing dominance over Iranian intelligence, but has had to tread lightly so as not to provoke reprisals from Khamenei, going so far as to back bigger budgets for the IRGC.
+Rouhani has sought to restore civilian control over the MOI and curtail the IRGC’s increasing dominance over Iranian intelligence, but has had to tread lightly so as not to provoke reprisals from Khamenei, going so far as to back bigger budgets for the IRGC.